So long the whiskers on your muzzle have grown

 That thou art one best man cub I watched grow

-To a most charismatic friend I have ever known
+To the most charismatic friend I have ever known

-Who once an old fool lose, one such of a priceless
+Who once an old fool lost, one such of a priceless

 I take no resemblance to Macbeth you say

-Not that John with beard, who 'The Flea' wrote
+Not that John with the beard, who 'The Flea' wrote

 Not even Keats, who very well hath those Odes versed